Anil Ravipudi

-Anil Kumar Ravipudi (born 23 November 1982) is an Indian film director and screenwriter who works in Telugu cinema.
-He is best known for writing and directing action comedies.
-His directorial debut was the action comedy Pataas (2015) and won the SIIMA Award for Best Debut Director – Telugu.
+Anil Kumar Ravipudi (born 23 November 1982) is an Indian film director and screenwriter known for his works in Telugu cinema.
+He is best known for writing and directing action comedy films.
+He made his directorial debut with the action comedy film Pataas (2015) and won the SIIMA Award for Best Debut Director – Telugu.
 He then directed two action comedies Supreme (2016) and Raja The Great (2017) and then the comedy F2: Fun and Frustration (2019).
-F2 was featured in the "Indian Panorama" Mainstream section of the 50th International Film Festival of India.
+F2 was featured in the "Indian Panorama" Mainstream section of the 50th IFFI.

-Ravipudi later extended to big budget films Sarileru Neekevvaru (2020) and Bhagvanth Kesari (2023).
-His 2025 action comedy Sankranthiki Vasthunam was his highest-grossing film.
+Ravipudi later transitioned to family entertainers characterised by fast-paced repartee, humorous content, action elements, and themes exploring relationships and the significance of women in society, earning highest foot falls with Sarileru Neekevvaru (2020), and Bhagvanth Kesari (2023) fetching the National Film Award for Best Feature Film in Telugu.
+The sankranti outings Sankranthiki Vasthunam (2025), and Mana Shankara Vara Prasad Garu (2026) turned out to be box office hits.

 Early life and career

-After completing B.Tech.
-Vignan college in 2005, Ravipudi joined as an assistant director to his uncle P. A. Arun Prasad.
+Anil Ravipudi was born on 23 November 1982 in a Telugu family in Prakasam district, Andhra Pradesh.
+After completing B.Tech from Vignan college in 2005, Ravipudi joined as an assistant director to his uncle P. A. Arun Prasad.
 He then worked as a dialogue writer for films like Sankham (2009), Kandireega (2011) and co-wrote the script for films Masala (2013) and Aagadu (2014).
-Anil Ravipudi worked with Santosh Srinivas in the latter's directorial debut Kandireega (2011) as a writer and wrote the script of Pataas.
-He later approached Nandamuri Kalyan Ram through a friend.
+Ravipudi worked with Santosh Srinivas in the latter's directorial debut Kandireega (2011) as a writer and wrote the script of Pataas.

+Ravipudi later approached Nandamuri Kalyan Ram through a friend.
 After completing the writing, he again approached Kalyan Ram and both began working on the film.
-The film received positive reviews from critics and became successful at box-office and it was produced by Kalyan Ram.
+The film, which was also produced by Kalyan Ram, received positive reviews from critics and became successful at the box office.
 He continued to deliver hit films one after the other with Supreme (2016), Raja the Great (2017), F2 (2019), Sarileru Neekevvaru (2020), F3 (2022), and Bhagavanth Kesari (2023), with 4 of the films being produced by Dil Raju.

-In 2025, he reunited with Dil Raju and Venkatesh, after F2 and F3, on Sankranthiki Vasthunam, which released during Sankranthi 2025.
-Though it opened to mixed reviews, it went on to become a huge money spinner and became the highest-grossing comedy in Telugu cinema and highest-grossing solo film for Venkatesh.
+In 2025, he reunited with Raju and Venkatesh, after F2 and F3, on Sankranthiki Vasthunam, which released during Sankranthi 2025.
+Though it opened to mixed reviews, it went on to become a huge money spinner and became the highest-grossing comedy in Telugu cinema and the highest-grossing solo film for Venkatesh.